A Breakdown Of The Cost Of Living In Pattaya

 This is a city where your self control will be questioned at every hour of every day.
-We have written extensively on all the temptations this city has to offer, how well you can handle yourself will play a big part for your cost of living in Pattaya.
+We have written extensively on all the temptations there are with finding sex in Pattaya so easily, how well you can handle yourself will play a big part for your cost of living.

 You can get a cheap apartment, eat cheap food, buy a motorbike and not spend much in gas.
 None of that will matter to your cost of living if you are in the go go’s every night buying ladies drinks and paying barfines.

 On the other hand you could rent a nice apartment, eat quality food, and still have a very low cost of living in Pattaya if you have some self control.
 Lets start with the boring stuff and then talk about the costs of the nightlife.

 Renting An Apartment In Pattaya

 If you want to rent the nicest place with an ocean view in the best part of town your rent could be over $1,000 a month.
 Of course you don’t need to do that, but it is possible.

 The closer you stay to Walking Street the more expensive it is going to be.
 Many Pattaya expats will live in Jomtien because it is better value and not all that far from the action.

 You can find month to month rentals in Jomtien for $400 a month that are pretty nice.
 If you want to sign a 6 month lease you can get the similar places for around $300 a month.

 Some guys will really try to keep their Pattaya cost of living down and rent rooms on the outskirts of town.
 You can find rooms for $200 or less that are clean and safe, but then you are going to spend extra time traveling into town any time you head in.